 We went to Fiji to snorkel and to see the sights.

-We went to lunch one day and our waiter was avery interesting fellow.
+We went to lunch one day and ended up talking at some length to our waiter.
+He was a very interesting young fellow.
 He was very pleasant and we asked him about taking some tours in the town.
-After some talking back and forth, he agreed to be our tour guide in town.
-His work at the restaurant was a little on the slow side, so he became our guide for the day.
+After some talking back and forth, he agreed to be our tour guide.
+His work at the restaurant was a little on the slow side, so he took some time off and became our guide for the day.

-There are some interesting social and political things going on there, but I will let you find out about that.
+There are some interesting social and political things going on there, but I will let you find out about that yourself, if you are interested.
 I don’t need to share my opinion here.
 It is worth exactly what you have paid for it.

 This is not a place to come if you are restless and in need of being entertained with nightlife and saloons.
 I suppose that can be found here if you looked, but it is a quiet place and the pace of live is slow here.
 The people are friendly and helpful when needed.
 That’s why we loved it so much.

 It’s a place to come and relax and unwind.